 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

-It depends on your location and the kind of panels you plan to use.
+It depends on your home's location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Kechi, your best time to get solar is in the spring and fall.

-Absolutely.
-Kechi uses an equal mixture of solar energy and conventional power sources.
+Yes.
+Kechi uses a balanced mixture of solar energy and conventional power sources.
 While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.

 Yes, solar panels will still be able to provide you with energy during a grid outage.
 To ensure that your solar system is able to keep working during a power outage, make sure to choose a quality solar provider and look for a solar system that includes a battery backup.

-Some frequently-used types of home solar panels in Kechi include polycrystalline, monocrystalline and thin-film.
+Some frequently-used types of home solar panels in Kechi include monocrystalline, polycrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Ask your local provider about which solar panels they work with.
+Ask your local provider about what kinds of solar panels they work with.